Prashastikh/ChatBot-CC/README.md

 # ChatBot-CC
-The Final Chat Bot Created in the phase of Live project for Cloud Counselage Pvt.
+The Final Chat Bot Created in The Live project Phase for Cloud Counselage Pvt.
 Ltd.